Bellura obliqua (Walker, 1865)

-Bellura obliqua is a stout-bodied large noctuid moth (FW length 18 - 24 mm) with tan wings marked with pale on the base of the costa and a willow-leaf-shaped reniform spot that flies near cattail marshes throughout our area.
+Bellura obliqua is a stout-bodied, large noctuid moth (FW length 18 - 24 mm) that flies near cattail marshes throughout our area.
+It has tan wings marked with pale on the base of the costa and a willow-leaf-shaped reniform spot.
 The forewing is relatively broad with a pointed apex.
 The color is variable, powdery gray-tan to dark brown, with darker colored males.
 The wing is darkest distal to the oblique antemedial line and lightest in the adjacent anterior base, fading gradually to blend with the ground color along the costa.
-The suberminal area is slightly lighter than the median area and the terminal area is blue-gray to dark blackish gray.
+The subterminal area is slightly lighter than the median area and the terminal area is blue-gray to dark blackish gray.
 A black dot is present at the wing base, and a dark dash-like mark extends laterally from the antemedial line in the fold.
 The postmedial line is dark brownish-gray, simple, scalloped, and is located a similar distance from the subterminal line as the width of the terminal area.
 The subterminal line is pale and diffuse, undulating in course and most evident by dark shading distal to it in some specimens.
 The terminal line is dark gray, complete.
 The fringe is slightly lighter than the terminal area.
 The orbicular spot is very small, evident as light tan or rusty brown filling.
 The reniform spot is unusual, a light tan oblique ellipse pointed at the anterior and posterior ends, filled with central dark gray-brown, dark brown, or rusty scales.
 The claviform spot is absent.
 The hindwing is light gray-tan, sometimes reddish, with slightly darker discal spot, postmedial line, and marginal shade and a lighter fringe.
 The head and thorax are similar to the anterior wing base, darker posterior to the collar, with weak posterior tufts.
 The antennae of both sexes are bipectinate, strongly so in males and moderately in females.

 This species can identified by its large size, tan to brown color, pale anterior wing base, and leaf-shaped reniform spot.
 Bellura vulnifica has been recorded as doubtful from Vancouver (Jones 1951).
 It is more mottled in color than B. obliqua and has a dark strongly scalloped postmedial line.
 Bellura obliqua is more similar in general appearance to some species in the family Notodontidae such as Nadata gibbosa than to most other species of Noctuidae.